rustem-tkm/build-rest-api-service/README.md

-Built my own a full REST API service using Flask.
+Built a full REST API service using Flask.
 Documentation: https://documenter.getpostman.com/view/17683869/UUxz9Shv

 Many companies have collected valuable data e.g. Bitcoin prices, Restaurant reviews and provide an API for developers to access this data for a price.